Foehammer82/Grug/README.md

     - I could also see having dedicated UI's with sessions and logins would make sense too (specifically for user settings, like changing a password or linking accounts (i.e. link discord to phone number or something))
 - [ ] Grug is able to handle DnD attendance tracking
-- [ ] Keep record of group chats in a database and create tooling for Grug to be able to search that
 - [ ] Grug is able to read and answer questions from a Google doc (session notes)
 - [ ] Grug is able to generate pictures in discord with DALLE
 - [ ] Grug can listen to a discord voice channel and transcribe the conversation (possibly even respond in it)